-Genomic surveillance with NGS can track infectious disease transmission and identify novel strains of coronavirus and other emerging pathogens.
-With near complete sequence data of pathogen genomes, we can implement effective infectious disease surveillance strategies to prevent further transmission and infection.
+Genomic surveillance with next-generation sequencing (NGS) can track infectious disease transmission and identify novel strains of coronavirus and other emerging pathogens.
+With near complete sequence data of pathogen genomes, we can implement effective infectious disease surveillance strategies to help prevent further transmission and infection.

 Infectious disease surveillance with NGS can:

 Genomic surveillance helps public health officials track the path of an epidemic, perform contact tracing, determine the rate of pathogen evolution, and understand if a pathogen is changing in ways that could impact diagnostic or therapeutic effectiveness.

 NGS is a valuable technology for genomic surveillance of infectious diseases such as COVID-19.
 Not only can it track the prevalence of coronavirus mutant strains, NGS can also identify novel coronavirus mutations, unlike PCR technology.
 Using NGS, scientists can detect low-frequency minority variants and multiple polymorphisms as well as novel variants.

 Genome-wide strain typing with NGS can help epidemiologists identify and characterize mutations quickly to prevent further spread.
 Strain-level tracing can support identification of outbreak clusters and transmission routes.